 Toronto, Ontario M5J 2G8

 The Fleck Dance Theatre (formally the Premiere Dance theatre), which opened in 1983, is a proscenium theatre space designed specifically for the presentation of contemporary dance and has a seating capacity of 446.
-The Enwave Theatre is a versatile 425-seat venue can be transformed from a full in-the-round space to a traditional black-box theatre.
+The Harbourfront Centre Theatre is a versatile 350-seat venue that can be transformed from a full in-the-round space to a traditional black-box theatre.